WebOfTrustInfo/rwot6-santabarbara/draft-documents/Identity Hub Attestation Handling.md

 -  RetractPermissionAction

-### 2.9 Alice's College discovers they made a mistake on her diploma attestation, and sends her an amended attestation with the correct info.
+### 2.9 Alice's College Discovers they Made a Mistake on her Diploma Attestation, and Sends her an Amended Attestation with the Correct Info.

 ```sequence
 participant College Site as CS